NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 You will probably get a good idea of the contents of the file, but the tables look weird and the figures could be better formatted.
 Let's start by adjusting the figures!

 * Locate the `setup` chunk.
 Here, we have already set `echo = FALSE`.
-Let's add some default figure options: `fig.height = 6, fig.width = 6, fig.align = 'center', fig.pos = "h"`.
+Let's add some default figure options: `fig.height = 6, fig.width = 6, fig.align = 'center'`.

-This will make the figures slightly smaller than default, center them, and position them in the order and context they appear in the text (otherwise, they may be placed automatically were there is a natural space in the document).
+This will make the figures slightly smaller than default and center them.

 * Knit again, using the same R command as above.
 Do you notice any difference?
 Better, but still not perfect!